A3I-DataScience/A3I-DatScience.github.io/services.md

 # Stay Ahead with Cutting-Edge Solutions

-We help your team leverage the latest technological advancements to stay competitive and innovative in the following domains
+We help your team leverage the latest technological advancements to stay competitive and innovative.

-* Generative AI,
-* Anomaly Detection,
-* Forecasting,
-* ETL,
-* Data Visualisation,
-* Data Annotation,
-* Deep Learning,
-* Time Series,
-* Statistical Analysis,
-* Genetic Algorithms,
-* ...